Stoplights and Roundabouts

 There’s some pretty profound insights and learning’s from this comparison.
 Obviously, if you’re involved in designing and implementing new thinking and technology, keep it as simple as possible and don’t try to automate every decision.

-The other key insight from this example is actually more profound and speaks to the nature of work, and teams.
+The other key insight from this example is actually more profound and speaks to the nature of work, innovation and teams.

-About 25 years ago I was the leader of a team at a large, national Canadian retailer whose mandate was to design a better way to plan the flow of from supplier to store.
-We would eventually design what we now call Flowcasting and would implement retail and supplier scheduling for the entire company, including all suppliers – a first in complete integration from retailer to supplier.
+About 25 years ago I was the leader of a team at a large, national Canadian retailer whose mandate was to design a better way to plan the flow of inventory from supplier to store.
+We would eventually design what we now call Flowcasting and would implement retail DRP and supplier scheduling for the entire company, including all suppliers – a first in complete integration from retailer to supplier.

-As would have it, our team would eventually report up to a Director, who was, like the team, a bit of a maverick.
-Let's call him Geoff.
+As luck would have it, our team would eventually report up to a Director, who was, like the team, a bit of a maverick.
+Let’s call him Geoff.

 What Geoff did that was brilliant – and consistent with the roundabout philosophy – was to give me and the team almost complete decision making authority.
 I remember him telling me, “This team knows what they’re doing and the design is solid.
 My job is to clear trail for you, shelter you from unnecessary bureaucracy and make sure you can deliver”.

 And he did.
-The team had virtually the entire say in all decisions that affected the design and .
-That's not to say we didn't communicate with Senior Management and give updates and ask for opinions – we did, it's just we felt like we were given ultimate say.
+The team had virtually the entire say in all decisions that affected the design and implementation.
+That’s not to say we didn’t communicate with Senior Management and give updates and ask for opinions – we did, it’s just we felt like we were given ultimate say.
 It was exhilarating and, as it turns out, a model for project work.

 Fast forward 20 years and I’m a consultant on another Flowcasting project – this time for a mid-sized national hardgoods Canadian retailer.